 "Here," said Stefan, and handed him a fruit drop.

 The book's author William McCleery was a Broadway playwright, which goes a long way to explaining why this book reads aloud so well.

 Treat your kids and yourself to a couple of nights of much needed family warmth and worldly humor.

 They simply don't write books like this any more.

-Wolf Story is available from bookstores in the US, Canada and UK:
+Wolf Story is available from bookstores in the US, Canada, UK and Germany: